CalvinFronda/Xealth-take-home-/README.md

 ## Running the tests

 The tests are written with Jest and are located in `./script.test.js`.
 To run the test, you must have nodeJS installed on your computer.
+1. Create a clone of the repository on your local computer

-1. Run `npm install` to intall jest dependencys
+2. Run `npm install` in the terminal to install jest dependencies
-2. Run `npm test` to run all test cases
+2. Run `npm test` in the terminal to run all test cases